-- 1. It is the responsibility of the Headteacher to implement the school anti-bullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal with incidents of bullying.
-The Headteacher reports to the governing body about the effectiveness of the Anti-Bullying Policy on request. - 2.
-The Headteacher and Deputy Headteachers ensure that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
-The Headteacher/DHT draws the attention of children to this fact at suitable moments.
-For example, if an incident occurs, the Headteacher/DHT may decide to use assembly as a forum in which to discuss with other children why this behaviour was wrong, and why a pupil is being punished. - 3.
+- It is the responsibility of the Headteacher to implement the school anti-bullying strategy and to ensure that all staff (both teaching and non-teaching) are aware of the school policy and know how to deal with incidents of bullying.
+The Headteacher reports to the governing body about the effectiveness of the AntiBullying Policy on request. - 2.
+The Headteacher, Senior DHT & wider SLT ensure that all children know that bullying is wrong, and that it is unacceptable behaviour in this school.
+The Headteacher/SDHT draws the attention of children to this fact at suitable moments.
+For example, if an incident occurs, the Headteacher/SDHT may decide to use assembly as a forum in which to discuss with other children why this behaviour was wrong, and why a pupil is receiving a consequence. - 3.
 The Headteacher ensures that all staff receive sufficient training to be equipped to deal with all incidents of bullying. - 4.
 The Headteacher sets the school climate of mutual support and praise for success, so making bullying less likely.
 When children feel they are important and belong to a friendly and welcoming school, bullying is far less likely to be part of their behaviour.